Near Real-Time Data Outages and Issues

 AIRS NRT data outages and known issues

-Power to the AMSU-A2 microwave instrument onboard NASA's Aqua satellite was lost at 19:47 UT September 24, 2016, and the AMSU-A2 instrument remains offline.
-Relays that control power to AMSU-A2 are located on the Aqua spacecraft, and the Aqua Flight Operations Team is pursuing a recovery effort to restore power to the instrument.
-AMSU-A2 comprises two microwave channels: 23.8 GHz and 31.4 GHz.
+The Advanced Microwave Sounding Unit (AMSU) A2 microwave instrument onboard NASA's Aqua satellite ceased working from 19:47 UT September 24, 2016.
+The AMSU-A2 comprises two microwave channels: 23.8 GHz and 31.4 GHz.
 The function of these channels is to identify precipitation and correct for surface emissivity, cloud liquid water and water vapor effects in the AIRS/AMSU retrieval algorithm.
 Since then, the AIRS retrieval product is generated by AIRS IR only algorithm.
 More information on AMSU-A state.

 AMSR2 NRT data outages and known issues